raspberrypilearning/this-sprite-needs-you/en/step_1.md

 + Use `if`{:class="block3control"} blocks to control when things happen
 + Use `broadcast`{:class="block3events"} blocks to communicate between other sprites and the main sprite

-Your simulation could
+Your simulation could:
-+ Have an educational message such as kindness or keeping crops healthy
++ Have a message, such as kindness or keeping crops healthy
 + Alert the user when levels are too high or low
 + Allow the user to chat with their sprite, or change its name
 </div>